 Back home, I put the bike back in the workshop and drained the oil tank, the sump and removed the filter.
 Sitting by the oil tank, I could hear the fuel boiling in the float chamber, and my Infra Red thermometer revealed that the float chamber was at 80°C and the carburetter body, near the cylinder head flange was over 100°C - and remember, I had already spent 15 minutes draining the oil at this point.

 So, I must fit that Phenolic spacer and maybe a carburetter heat shield.
-There is probably enough room for about 4-6 mm of phenolic - I have a 3 mm spacer at the minute.
+There is probably enough room for about 4-6 mm of phenolic - I have some 3 mm Phenolic sheet at the minute.
 I may have to change the carburetter mounting studs but I think I will test out the spacer with half-nuts before I go to the bother of making new studs.

 Looking briefly at the brakes, I probably have the rear nipped up too tight; the drum was smoking hot.
 The front had a bit more play when I got back and was working normally showing no signs of overheating.
 I will remove the rear wheel in a day or two.